askcloudarchitech/askcloudarchitech/asksitestatic/content/posts/tutorials/create-hombrew-tap-golang-goreleaser-cobra-cli/index.md

 ---
 title: Create a Custom CLI Tool and Distribute with HomeBrew Using Goreleaser and Github Actions
 date: 2022-02-20T19:56:10-05:00
+slug: "create-homebrew-tap-golang-goreleaser-cobra-cli"
 description: Learn how to create a command line tool with Go Cobra and distribute it to homebrew using goreleaser and github actions.
 draft: false
 keywords:
   - Go Cobra